African e-commerce startup Jumia’s shares open at $14.50 in NYSE IPO

 Can Jumia turn a profit?

 The Jumia authenticity and diversity debates will no doubt roll on.
-But the biggest question—the driver behind the VC, the IPO, the founders, and the people buying Jumia’s shares—is whether the startup can generate profits and ROI.
+But the biggest question — the driver behind the VC, the IPO, the founders and the people buying Jumia’s shares — is whether the startup can generate profits and ROI.

-Obviously some of the world’s top venture investors, such as Jumia backers Goldman, AXA, and Mastercard, think so.
+Obviously some of the world’s top venture investors, such as Jumia backers Goldman, AXA and Mastercard, think so.
 But for Jumia skeptics, there are the big losses.
 The company has generated years and years of losses, including negative EBITDA of €172 million in 2018 compared to revenues of €139 that same year.

 To be fair to Jumia, most startups (e-commerce startups in particular) rack up losses for years before getting into the black.
-And operating in a greenfield sector in Africa—where it had to create much of the surrounding infrastructure to do B2C online sales—has presented higher costs for Jumia than e-commerce startups elsewhere.
+And operating in a greenfield sector in Africa — where it had to create much of the surrounding infrastructure to do B2C online sales — has presented higher costs for Jumia than e-commerce startups elsewhere.

 On the prospects for Jumia’s profitability, two things to watch will be Jumia’s fulfillment expenses and a shift to more revenue from its non-goods-delivery services, which offer lower unit costs and higher-margins.
-Per Jumia’s SEC F-1 index (see above) freight and shipping make up over half of its fulfillment expenses.
+Per Jumia’s SEC F-1 index (see above), freight and shipping make up more than half of its fulfillment expenses.

 Jumia’s IPO and African e-commerce?

-There’s is, of course, a bigger play in Jumia’s IPO.
+There is, of course, a bigger play in Jumia’s IPO.
 One connected to global e-commerce and the future of online retail in Africa.

 Jumia going public comes as Africa’s e-commerce landscape has seen its share of ups and downs, notably several failures in DealDey shutting down and the distressed acquisition of Nigerian e-commerce hopeful Konga.com.